Brute force attacks

 This method of attack, which some experts have described as redundant, is used increasingly by internet criminals.
 It is used to attack FTP hosts, ports and clients with an active release function for the remote desktop.
 In this case, a flood of attacks can be initiated in automated form.
 The attacker only has to define the framework conditions by specifying parameters.

-The password length also determines the success of brute-force attacks
+How password length determines the success of brute-force attacks

 The weakness lies in the password length.
 Most users are simply negligent when choosing their password combination.
 This is especially true for setting passwords for remote access.
 Often and for whatever reason, shallow as well as simple combinations of characters are chosen here in the form of names, dates of birth or strings of keyboard shortcuts.
 Users who do so, put themselves at a high security risk.
 Short password combinations of a four- to six-digit character length are particularly affected.